Hodge classes and the Jacquet-Langlands correspondence: Introduction

-(i) {\bf Unitary Shimura varieties.} We first replace $X_1$ and $X_2$ by closely related unitary Shimura varieties.
+We first replace $X_1$ and $X_2$ by closely related unitary Shimura varieties.
 Pick an imaginary quadratic field $E$ that embeds in both $B_1$ and $B_2$.
 Let $\VV_1 = B_1$ and $\VV_2 = B_2$, viewed as (right) $E$-vector spaces.
 These are equipped with natural hermitian forms that are of signature $(1,1)$ at the infinite place.
 The corresponding unitary similitude groups are given by

 Let $\VV = \VV_1 \oplus \VV_2$.
 Thus $\VV$ has signature $(2,2)$ at the infinite place.
 Consider the maps of algebraic groups